Jacksonville Zoo and Gardens: Restaurants

 The Main Camp Café snack bar offers quick refreshments near the park's entrance, as well as a Starbucks Café inside.
 As part of the Range of the Jaguar exhibit, the Palm Plaza Café offers a southwestern menu.
 They have a variety of vegetarian and gluten-free options, which can be eaten in their indoor and outdoor seating.
 The Sweet Shop is also located in Range of the Jaguar.
 At the back of the zoo, near the Gardens of Trout River Plaza exhibit and the former Trout River pier entrance, is the Trout River Grill.
 Next to Trout River Grill is where the Kona Ice Truck can be seen.
 Here people can cool off with some shaved ice in the hot Florida weather.
 Play Park Cafe is near the namesake Play Park.

 Picnic grounds are located at the south end of the zoo's parking lot, near the Education Campus.
 No open fire or grills are allowed.

 Education

 Family Early Childhood Education

-Semester long programs for children ages 1 to 5.
-Classes take place PepsiCo Foundation Education Campus located at the south end of the Zoo's main parking lot.
+Semester-long programs for children ages 1 to 5.
+Classes take place at the PepsiCo Foundation Education Campus located at the south end of the Zoo's main parking lot.
 You do not need to enter the Zoo in order to enter the education campus.
-Natures Newbies are 45 minute long programs for children ages 1 to 3.
+Natures Newbies are 45-minute-long programs for children ages 1 to 3.
 Zoo Tots are 60 minutes lone and open to children ages 3 to 5.